PSSGAMER/SuperSexySteam/README.md

 - Extract files to `%AppData%\Roaming\SuperSexySteam`
 - Create desktop shortcuts
 - Set up the application for immediate use

+## Planned Features

+- **API Supoort**: Download files directly from the application using your own API
+- **Auto Update**: Auto Update all games using your own API
+- **Better Depot Naming**: Fetch depot names from the server instead of fetching it from the file

 ## 🐛 Troubleshooting